 Overall, I feel really privileged to have contributed to such an important campaign and helped convey powerful messages about how we can make the online world a safer place.
-For not only our daughters, mothers, sisters, partners, but all women.
+For not only our daughters, mothers, sisters, and partners, but all women.

 If you’d like to learn more about the campaign itself and/or how you can help, visit https://www.amnesty.org.nz/soundofunity